niess/goupil/docs/py/transport_engine.rst

       The *states* array is modified in-place.
 This means that the final states overwrite the initial ones.
 If the initial values need to be conserved, then a copy of the states array must be made before calling this method.

+   If the *random_index* parameter is set to :python:`True`, the :py:meth:`transport <transport>` method will also return an array containing the index of the random stream at the start of each Monte Carlo event.
+This can be used, for example, for the re-playing the event.

+   Similarly, if *vertices* is set to :python:`True`, the :py:meth:`transport
+   <transport>` method will also return an array containing the intermediate
+   vertices of Monte Carlo steps.